cgroll/ModernPortfolioTheory/README.md

 Also, it is easy to reference commits, people or pull requests and the like.

-# Development workflow

-## Fork model

-Avoid re-writing history of already published commits.

-# Pull Request

-Only pull requests are merged into the code base that do not cause any conflicts.
-In order to make sure that your pull request does not show any conflicts, first pull from upstream to master, and merge any new changes into your feature branch.
-Then, renew your pull request (any further commits to your feature branch should probably be automatically added to your previous pull request).

 # Matlab requirements

 ## style guidelines